-All other classes of business in the 2016 year of account contributed positively to the overall 2016 pure year result.
+The performance of the Marine Hull class and the Specie & Cargo class in this year of account were marginal, given their limited size.
+All other classes of business in the 2017 year of account contributed positively to the overall 2017 pure year result.
 Further commentary on the business is provided in the Managing Agent's report to these annual accounts and in the Managing Agent's report to the underwriting year accounts.

-We are disappointed with 2016 closed year result and the forecast result for the 2017 year of account, and have taken actions in the 2018 and 2019 underwriting years to address the areas of past underperformance.
+We are disappointed with the 2017 closed year result, and have taken extensive remedial actions in the 2018 and 2019 underwriting years to address the areas of past underperformance.

-Business Review 2018 portfolio
+Business Review 2019 portfolio